forefireAPI/forefire/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.14195/978--989--26--0884--6_29-blue)](https://www.researchgate.net/publication/278769168_ForeFire_open-source_code_for_wildland_fire_spread_models) <!-- Or use Zenodo DOI if available -->

 **ForeFire** is an open-source **wildfire simulation engine** written in C++.
-Developed by CNRS at the [Université de Corse Pascal Paoli](https://www.univ-corse.fr/), it is typically used via the **`forefire` command-line interpreter** for research and operational forecasting.
+Developed by CNRS at the [Université de Corse Pascal Paoli](https://www.univ-corse.fr/), it is used for research and operational forecasting.
 The engine implements various fire behavior models, handles complex geospatial data, and enables high-fidelity coupled fire-atmosphere simulations.

 **Key Links:**